ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.3.0

+Quick little improvement of how requests are handled and how the auth is updated.
+To complete this update copy over the following files.

+* src/app/services/auth-manager/auth-manager.service.ts - Added new observer for when the auth token is updated.
+* src/app/services/request-handler/request-handler.service.ts - added new order variable to get request, and triggered the auth refresh subscriber properly

 ## 0.2.3

 Another quick little bug fix!
 Simply copy over `angular.json` and `src/app/pages/user/user.page.html` to fix a couple of issues.